geoffrey-diederichs/Learning_maldev/README.md

 # RED TEAM TOOLS

 Red team tools I'm working on.
-Some serious, some used as pranks.
 Each folder contains another project, they will have their own readme explaining how to use the project.

 ## Content